Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/73df426d-d577-4f3c-b46e-42aa5d8ff2fa)

 Since we are looking for user credentials, I start with the `sd4fg_users` table.
 From there, I'll go through all the other tables relating to users.
 Thankfully, I don't have to go through the other tables.
-When viewing the `sd4fg_users` table, I find 2 user names and their corresponding password hashes.
+When viewing the `sd4fg_users` table, I find 2 usernames and their corresponding password hashes.
 One of the users just so happens to be our good friend Logan.

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/1ad1c49a-2988-451a-8baa-fc98bd9e69e6)